1984 United States presidential election

-The 1984 United States presidential election was the 50th quadrennial presidential election.
-It was held on Tuesday, November 6, 1984.
-Incumbent Republican president Ronald Reagan defeated Democratic former vice president Walter Mondale in a landslide, winning 525 electoral votes and 58.8 percent of the popular vote.
-No other candidate in history has matched Reagan's electoral vote total.
-This is the most recent U.S. presidential election in which a candidate received over 500 electoral votes and the last time that a major party candidate failed to carry more than 100 electoral votes.
-This is also the most recent election in which both candidates are deceased and the last to feature a non-incumbent vice president until 2020, which saw Joe Biden win the presidency four years after leaving the vice-presidential office.
+Presidential elections were held in the United States on November 6, 1984.
+Incumbent Republican president Ronald Reagan and his running mate, incumbent vice president George H. W. Bush, were elected to a second term in a landslide.
+They defeated the Democratic ticket of former vice president Walter Mondale and Congresswoman Geraldine Ferraro.

-Reagan and Vice President George H. W. Bush faced only token opposition in their bid for re-nomination.
-Mondale faced a competitive field in his bid, defeating Senator Gary Hart of Colorado, activist Jesse Jackson and several other candidates in the 1984 Democratic primaries.
-He eventually chose U.S. Representative Geraldine Ferraro of New York as his running mate, the first woman to be on a major party's presidential ticket.
+Reagan and Bush faced only token opposition in their bid for re-nomination.
+Mondale faced a competitive field in his bid, defeating Colorado senator Gary Hart, activist Jesse Jackson, and several other candidates in the Democratic primaries.
+He eventually chose New York representative Geraldine Ferraro as his running mate, the first woman to be on a major party's presidential ticket.

-Reagan touted a strong economic recovery from the 1970s stagflation and the 1981–1982 recession, as well as the widespread perception that his presidency had overseen a revival of national confidence and prestige.
-At 73, Reagan was, at the time, the oldest person ever to be nominated by a major party for president until the nominations of Trump and Biden in 2020.
+Reagan touted a strong economic recovery from the 1970s stagflation and the 1981–1982 recession, and the widespread perception that his presidency had overseen a revival of national confidence and prestige.
+At 73, Reagan was the oldest person to be nominated by a major party for president, a record that stood until 2020, when both major-party candidates were older.
 The Reagan campaign produced effective television advertising and deftly neutralized concerns regarding Reagan's age.
-Mondale criticized Reagan's supply-side economic policies and budget deficits and he called for a nuclear freeze and ratification of the Equal Rights Amendment.
+Mondale criticized Reagan's supply-side economics and budget deficits.
+He called for the reduction of U.S. public debt, a nuclear freeze, and ratification of the Equal Rights Amendment.